 clean water.
 If there is a large object embedded:

-- Leave it in place
+- leave it in place

-- Raise and support the wounded limb or part
+- raise and support the wounded limb or part

-- Gently cover the wound and object with a sterile dressing
+- gently cover the wound and object with a sterile dressing

-- Build up padding around the object until the padding is higher
+- build up padding around the object until the padding is higher

 than the object, then bandage over the object without pressing on

-ambulance or take the casualty to hospital.
+- arrange to take or send the casualty to hospital.

 Watch more first aid advice